LuiseFreese/blog/bookings-cortana-findtime.md

 2. plan

-You need to be very clear and concise wahy you want to do that, and what drives you to set up this goal.
-In our example, it could be that it reduces your stress level, leads to less interryptions and more focused working hours .
+You need to be very clear and concise why you want to do that, and what drives you to set up this goal.
+In our example, it could be that it reduces your stress level, leads to less interruptions and more focused working hours.

 3. practice

+Now comes the hardest part - actually DOING what we we planned.
+And now My Analytics comes into play: For example, with its Outlook Add-in, that prompts me make an appoint ment with myself and book focus time.
+I can also book focus time regularly in the Dashboard, but it comes very handy in Outlook, where we still do our mails and lots of meeting planning.

 4. celebrate